Horacjusz/AVS_TASK/README.md

   - **No path conflicts** (i.e., vehicles do not intersect).
 - Bitmasks are used to represent which roads are currently allowed to move.
 - Light states are updated **immediately after any command**, including adding vehicles.
-- If road is marked as good to go, but current command is not `step`, it's light is yellow (last bit in lights bitmask marks if the command is `step`)
+- If a road is marked as good to go, but the current command is not `step`, its light is yellow (the last bit in the lights bitmask indicates whether the command is `step`).
+- Thanks to this scoring-based selection, roads that experience long waiting times are guaranteed to eventually receive green light — preventing starvation.
+- Diagonal traffic movements (e.g., north → east and south → west) are not considered to be in conflict.
+The simulation assumes that the intersection platform is sufficiently large to accommodate all vehicles in such scenarios, however it can be changed if needed, because it is controlled by a simple logic function

 ---